 In the event of a process deviation, ESD valves and instrumentation would be installed to monitor, alarm, shut down, and isolate equipment and piping during process upsets or emergency conditions.
 The plant would have plant-wide ESD and individual process unit shutdown capabilities.
-FERC staff evaluated whether DWLNG's safety-instrumented systems with higher reliabilities would comply with ISA Standard 84.01 and other recommended and generally accepted good engineering practices.
-We also recommend in section 4.13.1.6 that DWLNG file information, for review and approval, on the final design, installation, and commissioning of instrumentation and ESD equipment to ensure appropriate cause-and-effect alarm or shutdown logic and enhanced representation of the ESD system in the plant control room and throughout the plant.
+FERC staff generally evaluate whether companies' safety-instrumented systems with higher reliabilities would comply with ISA Standard 84.01 and other recommended and generally accepted good engineering practices.
+We also generally recommend companies file information, for review and approval, on the final design, installation, and commissioning of instrumentation and ESD equipment to ensure appropriate cause-and-effect alarm or shutdown logic and enhanced representation of the ESD system in the plant control room and throughout the plant.

-44 DWLNG has not identified specific LNG export destinations for the proposed Project.
+43 DWLNG has not identified specific LNG export destinations for the proposed Project.
 LNG from the Terminal may be exported to any importing terminal throughout the world for which DWLNG has authorization to export from DOE.

 If the Project is authorized and constructed, DWLNG would install equipment in accordance with its design.
-FERC staff recommend in section 4.13.1.6 that DWLNG file details of a site-wide ESD button with proper sequencing and reliability in the design.
-FERC staff recommend in section 4.14.1.6 that project facilities be subject to construction inspections and that companies provide, for review and approval, commissioning plans and commissioning demonstration tests that would verify the performance of equipment.
-In addition, we recommend in section 4.14.1.6 that Project facilities be subject to regular inspections to verify that equipment is being properly maintained and to verify basis of design conditions, such as feed gas and sendout conditions, do not exceed the original basis of design.
+FERC staff generally recommends that project facilities be subject to construction inspections and that companies provide, for review and approval, commissioning plans and commissioning demonstration tests that would verify the performance of equipment.
+In addition, we generally recommend that project facilities be subject to regular inspections to verify that equipment is being properly maintained and to verify basis of design conditions, such as feed gas and sendout conditions, do not exceed the original basis of design.